morrisonlevi/Ardent/README.md

 # Redefining PHP's Standard Library: A Focus on Object-Oriented Programming

 While developing and helping others develop PHP applications I noticed the trend to use PHP's arrays in nearly every task.
 Arrays in PHP are useful but they aren't well suited to object-oriented programming since they are not objects.
-I made this library to try to make writing object-oriented code easier for everyone.
+I made this library to make writing object-oriented code easier.

 ## Requirements